LouisLu78/pyqt5/demos/readme.txt

-all codes in this folder are examples from textbook.
+all codes in this folder are examples copied from textbook.